 French, Latin or Japanese

 In Year 9, students study at least one language chosen from French, Latin or Japanese.
-Some students may choose to study two languages: French and Latin or French and Japanese in Year 9 and beyond.
+Some students may choose to study any two languages from French, Latin or Japanese in Year 9 and beyond.

 In addition to the core subjects, a broad range of semester based electives is offered covering Visual Arts, Performing Arts, Commerce, Health and Physical Education and Humanities.